nerdmaennchen/qrqma/README.md

 The biggest difference to the Jinja example is that within a qrqma template you cannot access members of an object.
 Therefore the functions ``href`` and ``caption`` need to be provided.
-The reason for this is C++'s lack of runtime reflection. qrqma is an attempt to get a template engine as far as possible in C++ (with type safety!).
+The reason for this is C++'s lack of runtime reflection. qrqma is an attempt to get a template engine as far as possible in C++ (with type safety where it is possible and compiled templates for quick rendering!).

 ~~~C++
 #include <iostream>